Luligu/matterbridge-home-assistant-addon-test/README.md

 When you build/rebuild the add-on, Matterbridge will reload all plugins that were registered (it takes time so be patient).

-The Add-on can run on arm64, amd64 archs (armv7 is [deprecated](https://www.home-assistant.io/blog/2025/05/22/deprecating-core-and-supervised-installation-methods-and-32-bit-systems) by Home Assistant).
+The Add-on can run on arm64, amd64 archs (armv7 arch is [deprecated](https://www.home-assistant.io/blog/2025/05/22/deprecating-core-and-supervised-installation-methods-and-32-bit-systems) by Home Assistant).

 The image is built on Debian 12 (bookworm-slim) with Node.js 22.

 # Changelog